-Oesophageal dysmotility and aspiration have been associated with antipsychotic medicinal product use, including aripiprazole.
-Aripiprazole and other antipsychotic active substances should be used cautiously in patients at risk for aspiration pneumonia.
+Oesophageal dysmotility and aspiration have been associated with the use of antipsychotics, including aripiprazole.
+Aripiprazole should be used cautiously in patients at risk for aspiration pneumonia.

 Pathological gambling and other impulse control disorders

 Patients can experience increased urges, particularly for gambling, and the inability to control these urges while taking aripiprazole.
 Other urges, reported, include: increased sexual urges, compulsive shopping, binge or compulsive eating, and other impulsive and compulsive behaviours.
 It is important for prescribers to ask patients or their caregivers specifically about the development of new or increased gambling urges, sexual urges, compulsive shopping, binge or compulsive eating, or other urges while being treated with aripiprazole.
 It should be noted that impulse-control symptoms can be associated with the underlying disorder; however, in some cases, urges were reported to have stopped when the dose was reduced or the medication was discontinued.
 Impulse control disorders may result in harm to the patient and others if not recognised.
 Consider dose reduction or stopping the medication if a patient develops such urges while taking aripiprazole.